CEMeNT-PSAAP/MCDC-VV/README.md

 A collection of verification, validation, and performance (VVP) test suites for [MC/DC](https://github.com/mcdc-project/mcdc).

-The repository provides a unified framework for launching, processing, and organizing MC/DC verification campaigns on local workstations and HPC platforms.
+The repository provides a unified framework for launching, processing, and organizing MC/DC-VVP campaigns on local workstations and HPC platforms.
 Each verification, validation, and performance suite is self-contained and can be executed independently, while the top-level workflow enables reproducible campaign-wide execution.
 On supported HPC systems, campaign orchestration is performed using [Maestro](https://github.com/llnl/maestrowf).

 ## Repository organization